-The GRI G4 Sustainability Reporting Guidelines offer two options for preparing a sustainability report ‘in accordance’ with the Guidelines: the Core option and the Comprehensive option.
+The GRI Sustainability Reporting Standards offer two options for preparing a sustainability report ‘in accordance’ with the Guidelines: the Core option and the Comprehensive option.
 The options do not relate to the quality of the report or to the performance of the organisation but allow the organisation to choose a level of disclosure that is appropriate to its reporting needs.

-Cairn updated its materiality matrix for 2015, identified its material GRI aspects, agreed the reporting boundaries for each aspect, and identified the standard disclosures and specific standard disclosures (management approach and indicators) that it needed to report against in 2015.
+Cairn updated its materiality matrix for 2016, identified its material GRI topics, agreed the reporting boundaries for each aspect, and identified the standard disclosures and specific standard disclosures (management approach and indicators) that it needed to report against in 2016.
 Cairn has updated the methodologies for reporting in accordance with good practice and these methods are referred to where appropriate.

-Cairn used the following GRI documents in preparing its 2015 report:
+Cairn used the following GRI documents in preparing its 2016 report: